najla23/Electrostatics-ESP-ACT/README.md

 - `Tab_Script/` - Reproduction of tables presented in the article
 - `RMSD_Compound/` - RMSD values with respect to SAPT for all studied compounds, including our ACT model and several widely used models.
 - `ESP-RMSD-Histogram/` - ESP at the HF/6-31G** level of theory for 5100 compounds, Fig S1
+- `RMSD_Compound/Elec/` - Training files on electorsrtatic energy from SAPT2+(CCD)-δMP for PC, GC, PC+GV, and PC+GVS models.
+- `RMSD_Compound/AllElec/` - Training files on electorsrtatic and induction energies from SAPT2+(CCD)-δMP2 for PC, GC and, PC+G models.

 ## Requirements